jburroni/aistats2023/call-for-papers.md

 Submissions will be through CMT (<https://cmt3.research.microsoft.com/AISTATS2023/>) and will be open approximately 4-6 weeks before the abstract submission deadline.

-Formatting information (including LaTeX style files) is available at [{{ "AISTATS2023PaperPack.zip" | absolute_url }}]({{ "AISTATS2023PaperPack.zip" | absolute_url }}).
+Formatting information (including LaTeX style files) is available in the [AISTATS2023PaperPack](https://aistats.org/aistats2023/AISTATS2023PaperPack.zip).
 We do not support submission in preparation systems other than LaTeX.
 Please do not modify the layout given by the style file.
 If you have questions about the style file or its usage, please contact the publications chair or the program chairs.

 ## Reviewer Nomination